bobbymannino/comp2005-report/report.md

 returned, error or success, it must conform to `ResponseEntity<ObjectNode>`.
 This made working with the API from the app 10x easier.

+What about when things go wrong?
+Well I looked to Jakob Nielsen's 10 Usability Heuristics, #7

 Handling errors
 code coverage
 consistent responses